folio-org/ui-plugin-eusage-reports/doc/testing-with-jest-and-rtl.md

 This file refers to several files and modules outside itself, and we conventionally keep all these additional parts of the configuration in the [`test/jest`](../test/jest) directory.
 We will now review the most important entries in the Jest configuration and the files that they use.

+### Testing basics

+The `testMatch` directive lists patterns which filenames must match in order to be considered tests, and `testPathIgnorePatterns` lists pattern which should be ignored -- typically `['/node_modules/']`.

+The `reporters` directive specifies how the results of tests are reported.
+It can be used to override the standard behaviour of using just the `default` reporter -- for example, some of our projects use `reporters: ['jest-junit', 'default']` to leave behind a a `junit.xml` file for some reason.

+Dependencies: the only module required to run simple Jest tests is `jest` itself.
+To generate a `junit.xml` file, `jest-junit` is also needed.

 ### Support for ES6

 Babel is used to support the modern JavaScript dialect ES6.
 This is achieved by the `transform` directive, which specifies that files whose names end in `.js` or `.jsx` are handled by the transformer defined by [`test/jest/jest-transformer.js`](../test/jest/jest-transformer.js).
 This short file uses the adapter module [`babel-jest`](https://www.npmjs.com/package/babel-jest) to make Babel function as a Jest transformer, and configures it with the Stripes configuration exported from the additional configuration file [`test/jest/babel.config.js`](../test/jest/babel.config.js).
-This file in turn gets that configuration from the Stripes CLI module and re-exports it (and so could probably ebe eliminated).
+This file in turn gets that configuration from the Stripes CLI module and re-exports it.
+(We get the Stripes CLI configuration from the Stripes CLI instead of directly from `stripes-webpack` because every module already relies on the former, so we can avoid adding yet another dev-dependency on the latter.)

 * Dependencies: `babel-jest`, `@folio/stripes-cli`

-**NOTE.** I am not clear on why we get the Stripes CLI configuration from the Stripes CLI instead of directly from `stripes-webpack`.

 ### Reporting test coverage